-New Jersey Shoplifting Charges Lawyer
+Trenton Shoplifting Charges Lawyer

 Disorderly Persons – Municipal Court Shoplifting Case

 Second, an experienced attorney can fight the case.
 Many shoplifting cases have video and photographic evidence, such as surveillance videos.
 However, in order for the surveillance video to be introduced at trial against you, it needs to be authenticated by a record keeper.
-This can be a complicated procedure, and many things can go wrong for the prosecution, such as the wrong loss prevention officer appearing in court, the video not being stored properly, and other issues that can be used to defeat its introduction against you.
-Even videos that are introduced by the prosecution to prove their case may not accurately identify you and therefore you could fight the case at trial.
+This can turn out to be a complicated procedure, and many things can go wrong for the prosecution, such as the wrong loss prevention officer appearing in court, the video not being stored properly, and other issues that can be used to defeat its introduction against you.
+Even videos which are introduced by the prosecution to prove their case may not accurately identify you and therefore you could fight the case at trial.

 Superior Court Shoplifting Cases

 If you find yourself in the unfortunate situation of being charged in Superior Court, Pretrial Intervention (PTI) is available to you.
-This is a program for first time offenders where your charges can be dismissed once you complete the program.
+This is a program for first time offenders in which your charges can be dismissed once you complete the program.
 In addition to PTI, you can also fight the case with the assistance of an experienced attorney by using many of the same tactics used in a municipal court case.

 Civil Penalties for Shoplifting

-Shoplifting Charges Lawyer New Jersey
+Shoplifting Charges Lawyer Trenton

 Call The Law Offices of Greg Prosmushkin, P.C. today for a free consultation.
 The Criminal Defense Attorneys at The Law Offices of Greg Prosmuhskin, P.C. have decades of experience handling criminal cases, including shoplifting specifically, in both Municipal Courts and New Jersey Superior Court.
 Call us today.